Can Peptides Give You Plump, Youthful-Looking Skin?

 Our bodies produce collagen naturally.
 However, the production slows as we age over time.
 That leads to fine lines, wrinkles, and a reduction in bounciness.
 While aging is a perfectly natural process that’s a privilege to experience, it’s certainly valid to want to age gracefully.
 Collagen peptides may be able to help with this.

+These tiny but mighty ingredients also promote cellular repair, hydrate the skin, and provide antioxidant protection.
 Plant peptides are widely used in skin care, and are a popular option for vegan-friendly formulas.
 They can be found in peas, oat kernels, yeast, and more.

 How do collagen peptides work, and why should we use them in the first place?
 As mentioned above, collagen production in our skin slows down over time.
 But how do peptides help?